alexmazzucca/html5-kindling/README.md

 **A note about working with email projects:**

-During the setup process, you can specify an absolute path for images by specifying a Development URL.
+During the setup process, you can specify an absolute path for images by providing a "Development URL" when prompted.
 This will update all image paths in your compiled HTML automatically when the project is built.
 For example, by specifying `'http://yoursite.com/'` as the URL, image source attributes will change from `src="img/spacer.gif"` to `src="http://yoursite.com/img/spacer.gif"`.

 ## Build Tasks